OUR STORY:

 Cultural Recognition & Community Engagement:

-In July of 2025 we successfully launched our virtual Hall of Fame and history museum website, held our first awards ceremony on November 2, inducted 14 award winners We initiated two new award the Art Ayers Grow the Game Award and Dr Dan NinHam Indigenous Lacrosse Award
+In July of 2025 we successfully launched our virtual Hall of Fame and history museum website, held our first awards ceremony on November 2, inducted 14 award winners We initiated two new award the Art Ayers Grow the Game Award to Alan Safranek for his work founding and growing youth and Hs lacrosse in the St Cloud area. and Dr Dan NinHam Indigenous Lacrosse Award to John Alexander Hunter for his work promoting the traditional wooden stick game in the Native community.

 Youth Equipment Access: